StirlingLabs/BigBuffers/docs/source/DifferencesFromFlat.md

 Struct type keys are supported on tables.

-Each generated entity has a Metadata static class that describes it's fields.
+Each generated entity has a Metadata static class that describes its fields.

 Tables with key fields have `IComparable<T>` implemented based on the key fields raw binary value.

 Structs have `IEquatable<T>` based on it's position in the buffer and `IComparable<T>` implemented based on it's raw binary value.

 Note that `IComparable<T>` implementations will incorrectly order negative integers and floating point value types.
 - This is acceptable if the use case is to provide separation for sorted collection resolution.

 See `BigBuffer.Tests/GeneratedStructuralTests.cs` for examples of construction (including the use of placeholders).
 ```csharp